nirtusbro/test/source/source/GameEngine.rst

 .. java:method:: @Override public void addMoveResolutionListener(IMoveResolutionListener moveResolutionListener)
    :outertype: GameEngine

-   Metod za dodavanje listenera koji reaguje na pomeranje figure na tabli
+   Adds a listener that reacts to figure moves on the board

-   :param moveResolutionListener: listener koji se dodaje
+   :param moveResolutionListener: The listener to be added

 addPlayer
 ^^^^^^^^^